wodby/docs/cluster/README.md

 This approach helps us to divide compute resources from the infrastructure.
 The job of a cloud provider is to provide reliable compute resource and ours, in a turn, is to provide the best infrastructure for your applications.

 ![Cluster schema](_images/cluster.png)

+## How to purchase

+Navigate to the clusters tab in the Wodby dashboard.
+Select cloud (AWS, Azure, GCP), desired cluster configuration (CPU, RAM, Disk size, # of nodes) and submit request.
+We'll contact you shortly and discuss the details.